dacrands/flask-s3-upload/README.md

 export SENDGRID_API_KEYT=<your_api_key>
 ```

-Given our app is properly figured, it is time for the moment of truth &mdash; let's run it and see if it works.
+Given our app is properly figured, it is time to run the application.

 ### Run the app